Skip to content

 “An Offer He Can’t Refuse”: The Godfather Filming Locations

 When thinking of Italian culture, there is a trilogy that stands the test of time – The Godfather.
-There’s no doubt that the Godfather trilogy has left a lasting impression on all movie lovers and transformed the cinematic landscape for years to come.
+The Godfather trilogy has undoubtedly left a lasting impression on all movie lovers and transformed the cinematic landscape for years.
 Filmed in locations in Italy, The Godfather films were released in 1972, 1974, and 1990 respectively.

-Based on Mario Puzo’s novel of the same name, the plot revolves around Don Vito Corleone, the ageing patriarch of an organized crime family who transfers control of his illegal empire to his reluctant son.
-Although the family lives in New York City after emigrating from the town of Corleone in Sicily.
-The films continuously give us flashbacks, spanning 1901-1979 taking us from New York to Las Vegas, Miami and Cuba to Rome and Sicily.
+Based on Mario Puzo’s novel, the plot revolves around Don Vito Corleone, the ageing patriarch of an organized crime family who transfers control of his illegal empire to his reluctant son.
+Although the family lives in New York City after emigrating from Corleone in Sicily, the films continuously give us flashbacks, spanning 1901 to 1979, taking us from New York to Las Vegas, Miami, and Cuba to Rome and Sicily.

 vito-corleone-the-godfather.